Symiooo/ML-Projects/README.md

 ## Fundamentals

 ### a) [Regression Metrics (DecisionTree, RandomForests, AdaBoosting, LinearRegression)](https://drive.google.com/file/d/1X3O4VanZDAyYu6TxphjrV9sXZpYcgRW5/view?usp=sharing)
-   **Aim:** This notebook aims to predict whether a patient suffers from heart disease taking 14 attributes to determine the presence of heart disease.
+   **Aim:** In order to gain a better understanding of the metrics used in regression settings, we will be looking at the Boston Housing dataset.

 ___________________________________